8 Reasons Sioux Falls is the Most Underrated City in America

 8. We come for the burritos, stay for the sambusas, and come back for the pho.

-Sioux Falls is home to sizeable communities of folks hailing from Central America, Eastern Africa, and East Asia.
-Mexican, Ethiopian, and Vietnamese culinary traditions are making an imprint on local cuisines, as evidenced by a burgeoning number of family eateries featuring recipes from the homeland.
+Sioux Falls is home to sizeable communities of folks hailing from Central America and East Asia.
+Mexican and Vietnamese culinary traditions are making an imprint on local cuisines, as evidenced by a burgeoning number of family eateries featuring recipes from the homeland.

 Mama’s Ladas downtown specializes in homemade salsas, sangria, and, as the name implies, fresh, made-to-order enchiladas.
-Spongy injera bread, and key wot (spicy beef stews), and strong coffee can be secured at Shalom Ethiopian Coffee House and Restaurant on East 10th.
 Noodle lovers won’t be disappointed by Pho Quynh’s pho (noodle soup), cù lao (hot pot), and fresh spring rolls.
 If you’re lucky, you’ll be greeted and seated by pint-sized James Danh, the owner’s son and de facto maître d’.

 Article courtesy of Matador Network; written by: Katy Beem